fengkeyleaf/Algorithm/README.md

 # Introduction to Algorithm Repository

 IMPORTANT: All updated code is in the Java folder, others are out of date, but I leave them as they are for now.
-Maybe remove then in the future.
+Maybe remove them in the future.

+## 0. Overview

+### 0.1 Implementation details

+1. Dictionaries/HashMaps/HashSets may not be the solution we're looking for, so I haven't used Hash Table in the current implementation.
+We're always exploring an alternative solution that does not rely on the expected O(1) performance of operations involving a hash table.
+Well, the reason behind this is simply that this is an algorithm-based repository, not project-based one.
+We're eager for finding a cleverer and more amazing algorithm and data structure to solve the problem.
+2. For computational geometry.
+Java is not that good at visualizing 3D scenario, so I thinking of not using Java when digging into 3D or higher-dimensions scenario. ( but there is indeed a 3D Java library )

+### 0.2 updating plans:

 I plan to update this Repository as follows:

 1. ~~Add two Convex Hull algorithms: Brute force and Graham's Scan, as well as visualization~~.
 2. ~~Add visualization to Bentley Ottmann's algrithom, that is, Geometric Intersection~~.